Christini-Lab/vc-optimization-cardiotoxicity/figures/exp_data/README.md

 ---

-You can use this data to reproduce figures from the paper with code from this repository: "[VC Protocol Optimization for Cardiotoxicity Screening](https://github.com/Christini-Lab/vc-optimization-cardiotoxicity)."
+You can use this data to reproduce figures from the paper with code on GitHub (https://github.com/Christini-Lab/vc-optimization-cardiotoxicity).
 To do this, place all of the data in `/figures/exp_data`.

 **This dataset contains the following files and folders:**